fluentlabs-xyz/docs-docusaurus/docs/developer-guides/building-a-blended-app/README.md

 ## Introduction

 This guide provides detailed instructions on how to build a blended application on Fluent.
 It combines a Rust smart contract to return value types to a Solidity smart contract.

+:::summary

 This setup demonstrates: